 If someone’s negligent or reckless conduct caused your injury, you could have a claim for monetary damages.
 The law makes negligent parties liable for the harm their actions cause to others.
-However, in some cases, determining potentially liable parties might require investigation by an experienced attorney.
+However, sometimes, determining potentially liable parties might require investigation by a personal injury attorney, Bangor.

 Regardless of the specific circumstances surrounding your accident, let a Bangor personal injury lawyer work to identify negligent parties and hold them accountable.
 Through a civil claim, you could pursue compensation to cover your medical expenses, lost income, and pain and suffering.

 Almost any situation in which someone was injured due to the conduct of another person or company could form the basis of a claim for damages.
 An injured person should consult a nearby attorney to determine the viability of their claim.